Gallery-of-Kaeon/Kaeon-FUSION/README.md

 # Kaeon FUSION

+## The First Ever Universal Programming Language

     Use: Standard; Log Line: Open: Pitch.txt

-In computer programming,
+In software engineering,
-it is a commonly held belief that it is inherently necessary to use multiple tools to cover the vast array of tasks that software engineering entails.
+it is a commonly held belief that it is inherently necessary to use multiple tools to cover the vast array of tasks that the discipline entails.
 However,
 we disagree with this sentiment.